akretion/connector-search-engine/connector_search_engine/README.rst

 * Implement generic trigger for binding based on ir.export linked to the index (the aim is to set the binding to be updated if we modify a field configured in the exporter)

+* Allow the settings to be defined from the views

 Bug Tracker
 ===========